 Anna Stumpf Smith Lacey joined The Hungary Initiatives Foundation in July, 2016.
 As executive director, she is responsible for overall management of HIF and for providing strategic advice to the Board on its grants policy and cultural and educational initiatives.

 Anna previously served in the Hungarian Foreign Ministry as U.S. Desk officer and subsequently as political attaché at the Hungarian Embassy in Washington.
 She then worked as an external relations advisor at the Victims of Communism Memorial Foundation.
-She is currently a Vice President of Common Sense Society of Budapest and a contributor at the leading Hungarian weekly magazine, Heti Válasz.
-She also serves on the board of the Foreign Policy Initiatives’ Future Leaders Network, and Historic Alexandria’s Beautification Commission.
+She is currently Vice President of Common Sense Society of Budapest.

-She authored, translated and edited several English and Hungarian language publications on U.S. and Hungarian democracy issues and constitutionalism.
+She authored, translated and edited numerous English and Hungarian language publications on U.S. and Hungarian democracy issues and constitutionalism, she was a frequent contributor to the Hungarian Weekly Magazine, Heti Válasz covering American politics.

 As a Kellner Scholar, Anna spent one year at Bard College, NY and participated in their Manhattan-based Globalization and International Affairs Program through which she gained experience at CNN International and the Council on Foreign Relations.
 She is an alumna of The Fund for American Studies’ Prague and D.C. summer institutes, and of the Hungarian American Coalition’s Internship Program.